 If you're stuck within the minimum term of your Vodafone contract, it's likely this would trigger an early termination charge.
 To avoid this, consider keeping your existing Vodafone contract but changing your handset outside of it.

-You can buy an unlocked SIM-free smartphone from retailers like Amazon, John Lewis and Argos.
+You can buy an unlocked SIM-free smartphone from retailers like Amazon or the Carphone Warehouse.
 Your existing SIM card will slot inside the new handset, allowing you to use the remaining months on your contract.
 When your existing Vodafone contract finally comes to an end, you can then switch to a lower-cost SIM-only deal.

 Poor Vodafone Coverage